AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Cluster monitoring/Enable the X-Pack Monitoring feature.md

 -   An Alibaba Cloud Elasticsearch cluster is created.
 Make sure that the Elasticsearch and Logstash clusters reside in the same virtual private cloud \(VPC\) and use the same version.

-    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md).
+    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Manage clusters/Create an Alibaba Cloud Elasticsearch cluster.md).

-1. Log on to the [Alibaba Cloud Elasticsearch console](https://elasticsearch.console.aliyun.com/#/home).
+1. Log on to the [Elasticsearch console](https://elasticsearch.console.aliyun.com/#/home).

-2. In the top navigation bar, select the region where your cluster resides.
+2. In the top navigation bar, select a region.

 3. In the left-side navigation pane, click **Logstash Clusters**.
-On the page that appears, find the target cluster and click its ID in the **Cluster ID/Name** column.
+On the **Logstash Clusters** page, find the desired cluster and click its ID.

-4. In the left-side navigation pane, click **Cluster Monitoring**.
+4. In the left-side navigation pane of the page that appears, click **Cluster Monitoring**.

-5. In the **Monitoring and Alerting** section, click **Edit** next to **X-Pack Monitoring**.
+5. In the **Monitoring and Alerting** section, click **Edit** on the right side of **X-Pack Monitoring**.

     ![Enable X-Pack Monitoring](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/7848986061/p67546.png)